uislambekov/TDAvec/JOSS/paper.md

 3. To achieve higher computational efficiency, all code behind the vector summaries of \texttt{TDAvec} is written in C++ using the `Rcpp` and `RcppArmadillo` packages.

 The \texttt{TDAvec} \texttt{R} package and a vignette showing its basic usage with examples are available on the CRAN repository\footnote{https://cran.r-project.org/web/packages/TDAvec/index.html}.
-For \texttt{Python} examples, we refer the readers to https://github.com/ALuchinsky/tdavec/.
+For \texttt{Python} examples, we refer the readers to [this page](https://github.com/ALuchinsky/tdavec/).

 # References